wichtounet/jtheque-utils/README.md

 This library provide some utility classes to make easier the development of Java projects.

+The last stable version is the 1.1.5 version.
+The current development version is the 1.2.0 version.

 ## Building ##

 You need a Java 6 (or newer) environment and Maven 2.0.9 (or newer) installed.
 You also need to have installed